-Colonized at the beginning of the 19th century, the valley has fertile soil and a climate conducive to the development of stock-raising and the cultivation of fodder and food crops.
-Traditional methods of agriculture have survived largely unchanged on this plain for several centuries, particularly for growing tobacco.
+Colonized at the beginning of the 19th century, the valley has fertile soil and a climate conducive to developing stock-raising and cultivating fodder and food crops.
+Tobacco and other crops are cultivated on the bottom of the valley, primarily by traditional agriculture techniques, which have survived unchanged for several centuries.

-The village of Viñales, strung out along its main street, has retained its original layout and many interesting examples of colonial architecture, mostly one-story wooden houses with porches.
-The lush landscape is largely rural in character.
-Most of the buildings scattered over the plain are simple, built of local and natural materials and used as homes or family farms.
+The village of Viñales, strung along its main street, has retained its original layout and many fascinating examples of colonial architecture, primarily one-story wooden houses with porches.
+The lush landscape is mainly rural.
+Most buildings scattered over the plain are simple, built of local and natural materials and used as homes or family farms.

-The Viñales Valley is also significant for its cultural associations, particularly its traditional agricultural practices related to growing tobacco.
+Viñales Valley is significant for its traditional agricultural practices related to growing tobacco.
 Because mechanical methods of cultivation and harvesting lower the quality of tobacco, time-honored methods such as animal traction are still used.

 Cubans identify strongly with the Viñales Valley because of the beauty of the site and its historical and cultural importance.
-In the visual arts, the valley has been transformed into a symbol of the Caribbean landscape by various artists.
+In the visual arts, various artists have transformed the valley into a symbol of the Caribbean landscape.

-The karst landscape of the Viñales Valley is also part of Viñales National Park.
-The high authority responsible for management is the Consejo Nacional de Patrimonio Cultural (National Council of Cultural Heritage).
+The karst landscape is also part of Viñales National Park.
+The management authority resides with the Consejo Nacional de Patrimonio Cultural (National Council of Cultural Heritage).